 UXLibsII took place in Manchester in June 2016 repeating many of the successful aspects of the first event.
 This time the emphasis was more on sharing research results given that librarians are now further along the road with UX.
 150 delegates attended from 11 different countries, including for the first time France and Singapore.

-UXLibsIII took place in Glasgow in June 2017, building on the success of previous years and attracting 180 delegates from 19 countries UXLibs3 our biggest, and arguably, best conference yet.
+UXLibsIII took place in Glasgow in June 2017, building on the success of previous years and attracting 180 delegates from 19 countries – our biggest and, arguably, best conference yet.

 UXLibsIV will take place in Sheffield on 6 and 7 June 2018.
 This year’s theme will be Inclusive UX and we look forward to seeing you there!

-We look forward to seeing you at our next conference or at one of our training days.
+We look forward to seeing you at our next conference!

 The UXLibs Team